 Kubernetes is supported across all major cloud providers.
-They all provide extensive documentation as to how to launch, manage and teard down Kubernetes clusters; Figure 6.13 shows Google Gloud’s console while creating a Kubernetes cluster.
+They all provide extensive documentation as to how to launch, manage and tear down Kubernetes clusters; Figure ?? shows Google Gloud’s console while creating a Kubernetes cluster.
 Spark can be deployed over any Kubernetes cluster and R used to connect, analyze, model and so on.

-Strictly speaking, Kubernetes is a cluster technology not an specific cluster architecture.
-However, Kubernetes represents a larger trend often refered as a hybrid cloud.
+Strictly speaking, Kubernetes is a cluster technology not a specific cluster architecture.
+However, Kubernetes represents a larger trend often referred to as a hybrid cloud.
 A hybrid cloud is a computing environment that makes use of on-premises and public cloud services with orchestration between the various platforms.
-It’s still early to precesily categorize the leading technologies that will form a hybrid approach to cluster computing; while Kubernetes is the leading one, many more are likely to form to complement or even replace existing technologies.
+It’s still too early to precisely categorize the leading technologies that will form a hybrid approach to cluster computing; while Kubernetes is the leading one, many more are likely to form to complement or even replace existing technologies.